tscoleman/RiskManagement-Public/README.md

   + rfVolbyVCV -  Loop over RFs in a portfolio and calculate the vol of each RF
   + portVolbyVCV -  Calculate portfolio volatility from VCV by matrix multiplication
   + portVolbyVCVextended
-    - the most important function, calculates all statistics such as marginal contribution
+    + the most important function, calculates all statistics such as marginal contribution
-  + volbySubPortfolio -
+  + volbySubPortfolio - Expected Volatility by Subportfolio
-  + bestReplicatePort -
+  + bestReplicatePort - Build replicating portfolios for 1-5 securities

 + Table display functions
   + reportFunction1 - Creates 3 sets of tables.
     + Summary expected volatility (total and by asset class)
     + Top 3 and bottom 1 contribution to risk
     + Top 3 best hedges
-  + varsumm -
+  + varsumm - VOLATILITY and 1-out-of 255 VaR
   + displayRF - Display the securities and RFs, DV01s, and Vols